ESMValGroup/ESMValTool/doc/sphinx/source/recipes/recipe_clouds.rst

    * explicit_cn_levels: use these contour levels for plotting
    * filename_add: optionally add this string to plot filesnames
    * projection: map projection, e.g., Mollweide, Mercator
+   * showyears: add start and end years to the plot titles (default = false)
    * var: short_name of variable to process (default = "" i.e. use
      first variable in variable list)